 As the business analytics space increases in size and moves to serving multiple functional areas, we are increasingly seeing clients turn to a broader set of tools.
 In fact, based on a survey at a recent webinar we held, 35% of attendees stated their companies were using more than one tool and 10% used more than two.

 Enterprise BI and self-service tools exist for different reasons.
 In the following table we captured the essential characteristics of each.
 Depending on your organization’s use case, you might be better served by one or the other…or both.

 It’s easy to see there are pros and cons to each.
 While the tool you use matters, frankly what matters more is understanding the business job for which the tool will be used.

-- Enterprise BI Platforms vs Self-Service Analytics Tools Webinar: Use cases based on our clients in healthcare, online retail and manufacturing.
+Check out our on-demand webinar Enterprise BI Platforms vs. Self-Service Analytics Tools.
+It describes use cases based on our clients in healthcare, online retail and manufacturing.
 We examine the factors determining our implementation of single tool or hybrid solutions.

 If you have questions about your specific application, contact us at 888-601-6010 ext.
 86 or [email protected].